quantumlib/Cirq/docs/tutorial.md

 to make to achieve a given accuracy is beyond the scope of this tutorial, but Cirq can help investigate this question.

-### Create A Circuit on a Grid
+### Create a circuit on a Grid

 To build the above variational quantum algorithm using Cirq, one begins by building the appropriate [circuit](circuits.md).
-In Cirq circuits are represented either by a `Circuit` object or a `Schedule` object. `Schedule`s are for more control of a quantum gates and circuits at the timing level, so here we will work with a `Circuit.`
+In Cirq circuits are represented either by a `Circuit` object or a `Schedule` object. `Schedule`s are for more control of quantum gates and circuits at the timing level, so here we will work with a `Circuit.`

 Conceptually: a `Circuit` is a collection of ``Moments``.
 A